Dr. Ashley Kranjac

 State University of New York At Buffalo, Ph.D.

 Ashley Wendell Kranjac is an Assistant Professor in the Department of Sociology.
 She earned her PhD in Sociology from the State University of New York, Buffalo.
 She then completed her postdoctoral training in the Sociology Department and Kinder Institute Urban Health Program at Rice University.
 In her research, she seeks to advance scholarship in health inequalities, social stratification, and population studies.
 She is specifically concerned with investigating whether multifaceted determinants of risk persist after considering the sociodemographic characteristics of individuals and the neighborhoods in which they live, and whether the risks posed by social and environmental conditions are modified by population characteristics.
 She is also interested in the causes and consequences of neighborhood population characteristics on health risks and disparities.
-To date, her work has appeared in Social Science & Medicine, Maternal & Child Health, Pediatrics, the Journal of School Health, Population Research & Policy Review, Obesity Research & Clinical Practice, and Contexts.
+To date, her work has appeared in Social Science & Medicine, Population & Environment, Maternal & Child Health, Pediatrics, the Journal of School Health, Population Research & Policy Review, Obesity Research & Clinical Practice, and Contexts.